Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

 where $0 \leq \alpha \leq 1$ denotes a discount factor.
 The model updating equation then is

-To shed more light on the discount factor: Standard (static) Bayesian model averaging is achieved by setting $\alpha=1$, as $\omega_{t|t-1,i}$ would be proportional to the (training-sample) marginal likelihood of model $i$ using data through the time $t-1$ by setting $\alpha=1$.
-A forgetting factor of $\alpha = 0.99$ -- the specification that we use in our application -- indicates that $PL_{t-1|t-2}$ receives $99\%$ as much weight as $PL_{t|t-1}$.
+To shed more light on the discount factor: Standard (static) Bayesian model averaging is achieved by setting $\alpha=1$, as $\omega_{t|t-1,i}$ would be proportional to the (training-sample) marginal likelihood of model $i$ using data through the time $t-1$.
+We follow \citet{raftery_online_2010} in specifying $\alpha = 0.99$, indicating that $PL_{t-1|t-2}$ receives $99\%$ as much weight as $PL_{t|t-1}$.

+The sparse models that we consider for DMA are DL$_a^*$, HS$^*$, NG$_a^*$, and R2D2$_a^*$.
+MP\_LIT and SHM, by contrast, are representing the dense models.
+Concerning lag-length, we average over VARs of order $p \in \{1,2,3,4,5\}$.
+Last but not least, we initialize the weights to be equally distributed over all considered models for the first prediction.

-Turning towards the results, we first consider the one-step ahead predictive density of all 21 variables.
-Figure \ref{fig:dma_w} shows the evolution of model weights over the whole evaluation period.
-During the first 7 years, DL* with two and three lags receives the highest weights.
-Then, for the long period from the late 1980s up to 2010, HM clearly dominates.
-First with two lags, then with four lags and for a short period around 2007/2008 with five lags.
-Since around 2010, R2D2* with two lags receives almost 100\% of the weights.
-Figure \ref{fig:dma_a} depicts cumulative LPLs of the considered models relative to DMA.
-DMA is practically never worse, and in the long run it turns out to be even better than any considered model specification.
+Turning towards the results, we first consider the one-step-ahead predictive density of all 21 variables.
+Figure \ref{fig:dma_full} shows the evolution of model weights and cumulative log predictive likelihoods of the considered models relative to DMA over the whole evaluation period.
+Until the end of the 2000s, SHM with $p \in \{2,3,4,5\}$ and HS$^*$ with $p=4$ are dominating alternately.
+From 2009 until the end of the evaluation period, HS$^*$ with $p=4$ receives the majority of the weights, the remaining semi-global-local priors have some weights, and SHM has quasi zero weights.
+Analyzing the cumulative log predictive likelihoods, it turns out that DMA is practically never worse than any single model specification.

 DMA can also improve forecasts if only a subset of variables is considered.
-Figures \ref{fig:dma_weights_tri} and \ref{fig:dma_tri_a} depict DMA model weights and cumulative LPLs relative to DMA when the predictive density of GDP, CPI and FFR is taken into account, only.
-By and large, the results are similar to when all variables are considered.
+Figure \ref{fig:dma_tri} depicts DMA model weights and cumulative log predictive likelihoods relative to DMA when the predictive density of GDP, CPI and FFR is taken into account, only.
+By and large, the evolution of the predictive scores is similar to when all variables are considered.
+However, the analysis of model weights reveals that the distribution of weights over the models is now more dispersed.
+DL$_a^*$(2), which is practically not apparent when evaluating the full 21-dimensional predictive density, now receives the largest weights after 2010.